 The Collection Development Librarian has primary responsibility for the selection of journals, databases and other electronic products, and oversight of monograph selection.
-With the increase in the size and number of packaged resources, often involving dozens or hundreds of individual publications, this structure allows for the systematic analysis that is essential for optimal due diligence in the expenditure of library funds.

 Faculty and Students

 Historically, selection decisions rested almost exclusively on an assessment of the factors listed above for individual publications or products.
-With the expansion of electronic resources, the growth in packaged or bundled products, and the financial benefits of consortial purchasing, decisions must now also include many additional factors: size, scope, reliability, interface, interoperability, and current and future cost of a product.
-Use statistics play the predominant role in analysis of the value to the community of a current product.
+With the expansion of electronic resources, the growth in packaged or bundled products, and the financial benefits of consortial purchasing, decisions must now also include many additional factors: license terms, size, scope, reliability, interface, interoperability, and current and future cost of a product.
+Use statistics play a predominant role in analysis of the value to the community of a current product.
 However, given the uncertain validity of any given vendor’s statistical reporting, usage reports do not serve as the sole determining factor.

 Specifically, criteria for consideration are: